-As Principal and Co-Founder of BrownFlynn, Margie oversees the Firm’s sales and business development initiatives and several key client engagements.
-She speaks the language of triple bottom line impact and has been instrumental in shaping a variety of corporate responsibility and sustainability strategies for regional, national, and global corporations and organizations.
+As Principal and Co-Founder of BrownFlynn, Margie builds strong relationships with clients and team members, serving as their trusted partner and colleague.
+She speaks the language of triple bottom-line impact and has been instrumental in shaping a variety of corporate responsibility and sustainability strategies for regional, national, and global corporations and organizations.

-Her strong commitment to ethical business practices and eye on global impact also make Margie a dynamic speaker and trusted advisor for clients who seek to improve their business practices while catalyzing positive change throughout their organizations.
-She is a frequent speaker at numerous conferences, venues, and universities and has written several articles on sustainability and entrepreneurship in local and national publications.
-Margie and her business partner, Barb Brown, also are writing a book to commemorate the Firm’s 20th anniversary in 2016.
-Before co-founding BrownFlynn, Margie had 15 years of corporate management and investor relations experience, collectively, in the financial services industry.
+Her strong commitment to ethical business practices and eye on global impact also make Margie a dynamic speaker and valued advisor for clients seeking to improve their business practices while catalyzing positive change throughout their organizations.
+She is a frequent speaker at numerous conferences, venues, and universities, and has written several articles on sustainability and entrepreneurship in local and national publications.
+Margie and her business partner, Barb Brown, also published a book—“Uplifting Leaders* (*Who Happen To Be Women”)—to commemorate the firm’s 20th anniversary in 2016.
+Before co-founding BrownFlynn, Margie had 15 years of corporate management and investor relations experience in the financial services industry.

-In her “spare” time, Margie aims to keep fit and enjoys a variety of physical fitness activities—all designed to offset her love for sweets.
+In her “spare” time, Margie enjoys a variety of physical fitness activities—all designed to offset her love for sweets.
 She also relishes a day at a spa, an outing with friends, serving her church, or traveling to any one of the exciting places left on her bucket list.
-A proud mother of three grown boys, she is spoiled by her husband’s great culinary skills, yet will never pass up a peaceful dinner out with him.
+A proud mother of three grown boys, Margie is spoiled by her husband’s great culinary skills, yet will never pass up a peaceful dinner out with him.